se-edu/learningresources/contents/java/Java.md

 ### Disadvantages of reflections

-While Java reflections is powerful, you should not immediately jump on the reflections ship.
+While Java reflections are powerful, you should not immediately jump on the reflections ship.
 This is because there are some drawbacks whenever you use reflections in your project.
 The following are some points you should consider before using Java reflections:

-* Reflections converts a compile-time error to a potentially destructive run-time error.
+* Reflections convert a compile-time error to a potentially destructive run-time error.

 Compile time errors are easy to catch.
 Whenever you compile your code, the compiler cleverly spots any error you missed and points it out (along with line number and other useful information) to you before quitting.
 But by using reflections, you are bypassing these checks because there is no way to check such errors during compile time.
-Runtime errors are errors that you get during the operation of your software.
+These uncaught errors may cause your program to fail during runtime instead, turning into runtime errors.
 For example you might have come across this problem where your program crashed and you get a `NullPointerException` error in your crash log.
 As you might have experienced already, runtime errors are more troublesome in that they are harder to catch and debug.
 They might even bring your whole software under the water with it by crashing the whole thing.

 * Reflections are harder to understand and harder to debug